SintLucasAllStars/LearningGithub/README.md

               /____/
 ```

 We tried the brand new add-on "GitHub for Unity" in class, this was 7/2/2018.
+(To be updated)
 It somewhat worked but it is still very unstable and in alpha quality.
 It's worth a try and keeping an eye on the development.

 [Github for Unity repository](https://github.com/github-for-unity/Unity)